tecposter/tecposter.com/content/posts/sigmoid.md

 draft: false
 ---

-Sigmoid is often used in machine learning and neural networks.
-It converts any input into a probability between 0 and 1, which makes it very useful for binary classification tasks.
-The sigmoid function is defined as:
+Sigmoid is often used as *Activation function* in an *artificial neural network*.
+As a nonlinear function, it transforms any input value into a range between 0 and 1.

+The mathematical expression of sigmoid function is defined as below:

 $$
 \begin{align*}